 Christian Counseling

-Christian counseling is a Christ-centered, biblically-based approach integrating the truths of the Bible including all the teachings of Scripture, but especially those that bear on one’s relationship with God and one another, and the tools of the mental health profession to assist individuals in living life in accordance with their personal faith beliefs and values.
+Christian counseling is a Christ-centered approach integrating the truths of the Bible, especially those that bear on one’s relationship with God and one another, and the tools of the mental health profession to assist individuals in living life in accordance with their personal faith beliefs and values.

 Internal Family Systems

-IFS or Internal Family Systems refers to the “family” of parts within our personality, all the various aspects of ourselves, which make up who we are.
+Internal Family Systems refers to the “family” of parts within our personality, all the various aspects of ourselves, which make up who we are.
 IFS invites the client to explore these distinct parts.
-The approach suggests some parts of oneself can strongly influence and determine how they respond to the world around them.
-The goal is to examine and unburden the parts which are distressing so that the individual may live a more integrated and balanced life.
+The goal is to examine and unburden the parts which are distressing so that the individual may live a more authentic and balanced life.

 Cognitive behavioral therapy uses a practical approach in which the counselor helps the client examine their thoughts and beliefs and understand the relationship and influence these patterns have on their feelings and behaviors.